filecoin-project/filecoin-docs/docs/mine/lotus/miner-setup.md

 - The `--no-local-storage` flag is used so that we can later configure [specific locations for storage](custom-storage-layout.md).
 This is optional but recommended.
 - The Lotus Miner configuration folder is created at `~/.lotusminer/` or `$LOTUS_MINER_PATH` if set.
+- The _owner address_ is used to create the miner on the chain (by submitting a message), upon which the miner receives a unique miner ID which is both human-readable and can act as an alias to the ower-address.

 ## Connectivity to the miner